MannJaiswal786/myFlix-client/README.md

 ### Client-Side:
 After completing the API, I started to build the interface users would need when making requests to, and receiving responses from, the server side.
 It is a single-page, responsive application, developed with React.
 It provides several interface views, including, but not limited to, a main view (shows a list of all movies), single movie view (shows data about a single movie and allows users to add the movie to their list of favorites), a login view, registration view and a profile view (where users can update their user data and list of favorites).

+## Challenges and Risks:
+I faced a lot of challenges while building this application.
+Some of them include implementing JWT token authentication and authorization, styling implementation to front end and connecting databases particularly MongoDB as I had no experience in non relational databases.
+I overcame the challenges by communicating with my Professors and learning from my peers from class and collaboring on other projects to learn new technologies.

+## Outstanding issues:
+* Users must have to refresh the page to logout
+* Users must refresh the webpage to add/remove favorite movies inside the favorites list

+## How I could approach these problems:
+I plan to use react redux in my project in summer to get the issues resolved.
+Thank you